jsheaven/easybuild/README.md

   outfile: './dist/cli.js',
   // allows to disable all minification and tree shaking with one flag
   debug: false,
+  // generated .d.ts files, but drives the build-time and may cause typing errors
+  typeDeclarations: true,
   // in case you want to set any extra esbuild options
   esBuildOptions: {
     // usually, Node.js builds are not bundled, but e.g. for CLIs you want that